Allerton Hotel for Women: Expansion

+The hotel was renamed Renaissance New York Hotel 57 in 2009.

 Hotel addenda

 The Cox Sandwich & Waffle Shoppe Inc. was one of the many businesses operating in the hotel Circa 1930s.
 The proprietor, William Lea Cox, was born in Louisiana on July 3, 1891.
 He moved to New York after 1910.
 He married Caroline “Carrie” Unkel in 1913.
 He died June 21, 1939.

 Helen Whiley, a music teacher and graduate of Vassar College, tried to jump off the roof of the Allerton Hotel in May 1929.
 She was prevented by the quick effort of a policeman.
 Whiley, 26, lived at the Allerton before moving to an apartment house at 238 West 11th Street.
 Friends said she had been ill with influenza.
 She was seen by friends as she climbed to the Allerton clubroom on the penthouse floor of the roof.
 She talked with several of them before she walked through to the roof.
 No one saw her when she climbed the narrow parapet which encircled the roof.
 After being rescued she was sent to Bellevue Hospital Center for observation.

 The Women's University Club made the Allerton Hotel its headquarters beginning in May 1956.
 Their former headquarters was the New York Biltmore Hotel.